andela/buggy-python/README.md

 ## Instructions
 Do not modify the existing logic, just find the bug in the code snippets and correct it.
-The expect output when running the script is displayed in `main.py` Do not modify the `main.py` file.
+The expected output when running the script is displayed in `main.py` Do not modify the `main.py` file.